CybercentreCanada/assemblyline4_docs/docs/installation/deployment.md

 Assemblyline has two distinctive deployment types:

- * **Appliance**: Single host deployment
+**Appliance**: Single host deployment
- * **Cluster**: Multi-host deployment
+**Cluster**: Multi-host deployment

 !!! warning
 Keep in mind that you will need extra hosts for running external resources such as anti-virus products, or sandboxes (such as [Cuckoo Sandbox](https://cuckoosandbox.org/)).
 These complementary products are not mandatory but will greatly complement the static analysis and file extraction performed by Assemblyline.

 ## Features

 Both deployments are the same in terms of analysis capabilities however a cluster deployment can be scaled to scan multiple millions of files per day and offer redundancy and failover.
 If you are deploying in the cloud, a cluster will be easier to deploy (using cloud Kubernetes offerings).
 However, in a lab or to support an incident response team, any powerful computer with an appliance deployment will be able to process thousands of files a day.

 !!! tip
 If you choose to deploy a MicroK8s appliance, you will be able to scaled it up to a small cluster using multiple machines (nodes) if need be.

-### Deployment features rundown
+### Deployment Feature Comparison

 |                                           | Appliance (Docker)                     | Appliance (MicroK8s)                   | Cluster                                |
 | ----------------------------------------- | -------------------------------------- | -------------------------------------- | -------------------------------------- |